 Male2 I think there was some there which would be useful to some people.
+I d lon't ivialez i tillik tilele was solile tilele willti would be useful to solile people.
+I d IUI.

-I don't mean me, personally, but I think there were definitely some for some people.
+mean me, personally, but I think there were definitely some for some people.
 Because obviously with stammering there's obviously a massive degree of spectrum it can be.
 And I think there's some there that definitely will be helpful for some people.